Cais/wpfa-sample-plugin/readme.txt

 = 0.4 =
 * Added call to `plugin_data` method to make versions dynamic in the enqueue calls
 * Moved widget load hook call into constructor class
+* Moved all functions into class for better containment
+* Updated required version to 3.6 to use `shortcode_atts` optional filter

 = 0.3.1 =
 * Added additional comments to better indicate sections within the code